 It will ultimately grow into a large tree, so it’s not a good choice for small-to-medium sized gardens.
-If space is limited, look for the upright form, Ginkgo biloba ‘Fastigiata’.
+If space is limited, look for the upright form, Ginkgo biloba ‘Fastigiata’ or check out our recommended trees for small gardens.

 Discover how to plant a ginkgo tree, below.